Walt Disney rescues Euro Disney with $1.3 billion funding deal

 "I spoke to the Prince this morning, he welcomed the transaction but he hasn't yet taken a stand on which way he wants to go, he'll be coming back to us in about a week's time," said Stead.

-Euro Disney had a market capitalization of 137 million euros at Friday's close.
-After the share sale and debt restructuring, the market capitalization of Euro Disney will be roughly 980 million euros, said a company spokesman.
+Euro Disney had a market capitalisation of 137 million euros at Friday's close.
+After the share sale and debt restructuring, the market capitalisation of Euro Disney will be roughly 980 million euros, said a company spokesman.

 Euro Disney expects to complete the share sale and debt restructuring in the first half of next year.